 Many Wheaton students pursue careers in medical, dental or other health-related fields.
 Wheaton College does not offer a “pre-med” or “pre-health” major, but the Wheaton curriculum does prepare students for those fields.
 Check here for course recommendations for students interested in pre-med/pre-health careers.

 Before formally declaring a major, students must meet with a major advisor in the appropriate academic department or program to discuss their plans.
 In the case where a student is pursuing more than one major, at least seven courses must be unique to each major.
 At least half of the minimum number of courses required for a major program must be taken at Wheaton College.

 A student who has demonstrated exceptional academic achievement may propose an independent major, which is normally designed in collaboration with an advising committee comprised of faculty advisors from two or more academic departments.

 Independent majors require the approval of the Provost, and must be declared by the end of the sophomore year.
-Interested students begin the process by meeting with Dean Steven Viveiros in the Filene Center for Academic Advising and Career Services.
+Interested students begin the process by meeting with Interim Dean Beth Moriarty in the Filene Center for Academic Advising and Career Services.